-- 2.1 Charters Ancaster Nursery acknowledges, and welcomes, diversity among children, staff, and visitors. - 2.2 We do not discriminate against anyone, child, or adult, on the grounds of their gender, race, age, religion, nationality, sexual orientation, disability or socio-economic background. - 2.3 We promote the principles of fairness and justice for all through the education that we provide in our Nursery. - 2.4 We want all members of our Nursery community to feel a sense of belonging within the Nursery and wider community and to feel that they are respected and able to participate fully in Nursery life. - 2.5 We have high expectations that all children can make good progress and achieve to their highest potential. - 2.6 We respect the religious beliefs and practices of all staff, children, parents, and carers.
+- Charters Ancaster Nursery acknowledges, and welcomes, diversity among children, staff, and visitors. - We do not discriminate against anyone, child, or adult, on the grounds of their gender, race, age, religion, nationality, sexual orientation, disability or socio-economic background. - We promote the principles of fairness and justice for all through the education that we provide in our Nursery.